 The School of Communication at Northwestern University seeks a dynamic and engaging person to serve as a Career Advisor within the Office of External Programs, Internships, & Career Services (EPICS).
 This person coaches, advises, and counsels students empowering them to make decisions associated with their career goals and objectives.
-This person will support students interested in areas of television, film, documentary, media, production, and writing, to include comedy, screenwriting, and playwriting.
-This person will act as the EPICS liaison to the MFA in Writing for Stage & Screen and the MFA in Documentary Media programs and will support School of Communication experiential learning and curricular initiatives.
+This person will support students interested in areas of sound in music production, interactive design, podcasting, film and media sound, act as the EPICS liaison for students in the Master of Arts in Sound Arts and Industries program, and will support School of Communication experiential learning and curricular initiatives.

 This position assesses individual situations and circumstances and creates, implements, and monitors recommendations, partnering with internal/external constituencies and resources that meet student needs.
 This person ensures compliance with all associated policies, rules, and regulations.

 They will report to the Associate Director, Career Management.

 Occasional evening and regularly scheduled Saturdays (4-5 per quarter) are required to support curricular initiatives.
 Some travel (local, domestic, and international) is required.